sftpplus/sftpplus-docs/docs/configuration-auth/entra-id.rst

 * openid - for generic authentication
 * User.Read - for generic authentication
+* Group.Read.All - Delegated (to read group names)
 * GroupMember.Read.All - Delegated (for Entra ID group association)
+* Member.Read.Hidden - optional - If the user belongs to a group with hidden membership.

 Other configuration options are available in Entra ID via the `Enterprise applications` page.
 On the `Enterprise applications -> Properties` you can configure a general 'Enable/Disable' option for the SFTPPlus application.